kanbanyte/sepa/project_plan/plan.md

 ##### Risk 1:
 **Difficulty in hardware and software integration.**\
-With the project utilising cameras, operating systems and robotics, the integration of hardware and software can lead to issues down the line.\
+With the project utilising cameras, ROS and robotics, the integration of hardware and software can lead to issues down the line.\
-Regular testing of the software on the operating systems as well as frequent integration with the hardware will avoid major issues.
+Regular testing of the software with ROS as well as frequent integration with the hardware will avoid major issues.

 ##### Risk 2:
 **Lack of expertise in computer vision and robotics.**\